frontarm/navi-website/src/pages/deploy/now.md

 ## Step 3: Preparing to Deploy

-With a project ready to go, you can prepare to deploy by creating a few pieces of configuration which will allow Now to understand how to build our project, what to deploy, and where to route users when serving your app.
+With a project ready to go, you can prepare to deploy by creating a few pieces of configuration which will allow Now to understand how to build your project, what to deploy, and where to route users when serving your app.

 The first piece of configuration is a `now.json` file, containing the following: